teuton-software/teuton/README.md

 * Use simple DSL to define your tests: `target`, `run`,`expect` and more.
 * Remote devices only require SSH or Telnet service installed.
-* Output format: txt, html, json, yaml, etc.
+* Output format: txt, html, json, yaml, markdown, etc.
 * Multiplatform.
 * [Free Software License](LICENSE).